tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

 While there is a W3C standard on 'web annotation', there is no TDWG recommendation on how this standard could be applied to annotating Darwin Core records.
-While implementation of this test is currently problematic, TG2 considers annotations attached to any aspect of a Darwin Core record justifies this test as a placeholder in the hope of future developments.
+While implementation of this Test is currently problematic, TG2 considers annotations attached to any aspect of a Darwin Core record justifies this Test as a placeholder in the hope of future developments.

 [🠱](#indexes-to-the-tests)
 ********************